Be happy and show gratitude.

 Where do you see the profession heading, and what innovations can we anticipate?

 Technology will substantially change the value proposition and our knowledge base is going to be eroded by the democratization of knowledge and information.

 If I weren’t an accountant/consultant, I’d be a __________________.
 Why?

 Leon Janks, CPA, has more than 50 years of experience in the areas of audit and accounting, tax planning and general business consulting.
 He advises his clients on matters related to strategic planning, profitability, mergers and acquisitions, and buying and selling businesses.
 Leon serves clients in a wide variety of industries, including nonprofits, manufacturing, distribution and retail.

 Leon is a member of the California Society of CPAs and the American Institute of Certified Public Accountants.

-Leon is a member of the Audit Committee at the Jewish Federation of Los Angeles.
-He is also a board member of the World Trade Center and the past chairman of the Milken Community Schools where he now sits on the Executive Committee of the Board.
+Additionally, Leon is a board member and the finance committee chair at the Jewish Federation of Los Angeles.
+He is also a past chairman of the Milken Community Schools and is currently the finance committee chair and a member of the executive board.

 Leon has a master’s degree in Accounting and a bachelor’s degree in Commerce.
 Leon's hobbies include surfing, scuba diving and skiing.

 Favorite place in the world:

 The beach in Maui